When We Long for Greater Significance

 1. Significance is already ours as children of God.

-At a foundational level, we must remember that nothing we do can make us more valuable, more significant in God’s eyes.
-His perspective on us is the one that really matters!
+At a foundational level, we must remember that nothing we do can make us more valuable and more significant in God’s eyes.
+His perspective on us is the one that matters!

-No more striving needed!
+No more striving is needed!
 You are already significant and incredibly important to God.

 2. Kingdom impact increases as we faithfully obey.